 Angus Monfries, Port Adelaide Football Club

-Cure 4 Cystic Fibrosis is delighted to have AFL and Port Adelaide Football Club star Angus Monfries as Patron of the Foundation.
-Having seen people close to him living with Cystic Fibrosis, Angus has a personal interest in, and understanding of, the effects of the disease.
+Cure 4 Cystic Fibrosis is delighted to have former AFL and Port Adelaide Football Club star Angus Monfries as Patron of the Foundation.
+Having seen people close to him living with cystic fibrosis, Angus has a personal interest in, and understanding of the disease.